albertoferna/CarND-Advanced-Lane-Lines/writeup.md

 I separated this project in two notebooks.
 The first one deals with defining the process to be applied to each image: [Advanced Lane Finding.ipynb](https://github.com/albertoferna/CarND-Advanced-Lane-Lines/blob/master/Advanced%20Lane%20Finding.ipynb)

-In the second one I applied that procces to the videos: [Advanced Lane Finding.ipynb](https://github.com/albertoferna/CarND-Advanced-Lane-Lines/blob/master/Video%20Processing.ipynb)
+In the second one I applied that procces to the videos: [Video Processing.ipynb](https://github.com/albertoferna/CarND-Advanced-Lane-Lines/blob/master/Video%20Processing.ipynb)

 Also, HTML static versions can be found in [github repository](https://github.com/albertoferna/CarND-Advanced-Lane-Lines)